firov/Eventing/README.md

 ### Overview

-Eventing provides you an easy way to write and test asynchronous code using new .net 4.5 async/await feature.
+Eventing provides you an easy way to write and test asynchronous code using .net 4.5 async/await feature.
 The main idea is to replace method calls with raising/waiting events and threads with synchronization context.
 This allows to use multithreading while testing code in single thread.
 At the same time async/await helps us highly increase thread utilization.
 You also can remove locks from your code, since you determ in which thread code will execute.

 ### Usage
 *See Eventing.Examples and Eventing.ExamplesOfTests for more information*